Stage 4 - algebraic techniques – solving equations

 An example of one such multiple choice question is shown below.

 Which of the following is the correct solution to 3 (x−1) 2 =15

 (B) Is the correct solution

-Time module 26 - this is a 16-page guide for teachers.
+- TIMES Module 26: Number and Algebra: linear equations s a 16-page guide for teachers.
 It introduces the solution of linear equations and their uses.